woodser/monero-ts/README.md

 ## Overview

-This project is a C++ library for using Monero wallets with native bindings to [Monero Core v0.16.0.0 'Nitrogen Nebula'](https://web.getmonero.org/downloads/).
+This project is a C++ library for using Monero wallets via native bindings to [Monero Core v0.16.0.0 'Nitrogen Nebula'](https://web.getmonero.org/downloads/).

-In addition, this project conforms to an [API specification](http://moneroecosystem.org/monero-java/monero-spec.pdf) intended to be intuitive, robust, and for long-term use in the Monero project.
+In addition, this project conforms to an [API specification](http://moneroecosystem.org/monero-java/monero-spec.pdf) intended to be intuitive and robust.

-This library may be used to build Monero-related applications, such as GUIs, libraries in other languages (e.g. [monero-java](https://github.com/monero-ecosystem/monero-java)), or a compliant REST/JSON-RPC API.
+This library may be used to build Monero-related applications, such as GUIs, REST/JSON-RPC APIs, or libraries in other languages (e.g. [monero-java](https://github.com/monero-ecosystem/monero-java), [monero-javascript](https://github.com/monero-ecosystem/monero-javascript)).

 - Supports RPC bindings to monero-wallet-rpc and monero-daemon-rpc.
 - Supports client-side wallets in NodeJS and web apps using WebAssembly bindings to Monero Core.